xrdocs/xrdocs.github.io/_blogs/2016-05-20-why-xrdocs.md

   - iosxr
   - cisco
 ---
-A blog to explain why we decide to create @xrdocs.
+A blog to explain why we decided to create @xrdocs.